Be A Good Neighbor

 15 Ways To Be A Good Neighbor

-- Keep your swimming pool inaccessible to children, as well as free of stagnant water.
+- Keep your swimming pool covered and inaccessible to children, as well as free of stagnant water.

 - Register all dogs and cats with the city to obtain a pet license.
 Clean up after your pet.
 Keep pets from roaming loosely or barking excessively.